Samsung Dryer May Not be Heating as it Should

 - Screwdrivers- Phillips and flathead screwdrivers of various sizes are essential for removing and securing screws on the dryer's panels, covers, and components.

-Adjustable Wrench- An adjustable wrench can be helpful for loosening and tightening various nuts and bolts.
+- Adjustable Wrench- An adjustable wrench can loosen and tighten various nuts and bolts.

 - Safety goggles or glasses to protect your eyes from debris and dust.